 A great starting point for victims of identity theft is identitytheft.gov.
 By following the site’s simple prompts, you can select your identity theft situation, access guidance and resources specific to you, and file identity theft reports with the FTC.

-Preventing a second theft
+Protect Yourself by Preventing a second theft

 Maintaining healthy account hygiene can help prevent unauthorized activity in the future.
 Here are some tips: